mendix/docs/refguide/offline.md

 space: "Mendix 7 Reference Guide"
 category: "General"
 ---
-<div class="alert alert-warning">{% markdown %}

-The documentation in this section describes a new feature that is still in beta, and is subject to change before the final release.

-{% endmarkdown %}</div>

 We define an offline application as the portion of a Mendix app that is accessible through the [Hybrid Tablet profile](hybrid-tablet-profile) and/or the [Hybrid Phone profile](hybrid-phone-profile).
 Offline support must be enabled.
 Pages available in these profiles can be viewed without an Internet connection.
 Consequently, they are subject to a number of restrictions which are explained below.

 ## Availability

 To access the offline application, you need to have a mobile device that runs a correctly configured [PhoneGap](http://phonegap.com/) hybrid application.
 The app will require an Internet connection the first time it is opened in order to download the necessary resources from the server.
 After the initial synchronization the data will remain available in the app, even without an Internet connection.
 Please note that the Offline Profile will be used, even if there is an Internet connection available.
-Which profile is used depends on the PhoneGap app settings, not the connection status of the device.

 ## Synchronization